hupili/python-for-data-and-media-communication-gitbook/notes-week-06.md

 time.sleep(2)
 ```

 **Note:** If you get error `Message: 'chromedriver' executable needs to be in PATH.`.
-The PATH is the working path that your Jupyter Notebook running.
+The PATH is the working path that your Jupyter Notebook is running.
 You can check out where it is by the following command, and place the chromedriver you download into this folder.

 ```python
 !echo $PATH